imouzon/imouzon.github.io/_posts/2014-10-27-vim-and-the-shell.md

 As a side note, this whole process is only possible because I set up my computer so that I wouldn't have to enter my password every time I log on to the server.

-A function to retrieve the output of the R code:
+A function to copy the current file to the impact server:
 {% highlight vim %}
-   "copy current file to smb folder function!
+   function!
 CopyImpactR(...)
       "username
       let user = "imouzon"